TzhongBoyyy97/TzhongBoyyy97.github.io/_pages/cv.md

 # Awards

 - Outstanding Graduate of Sichuan University, 2022
-- Outstanding Student of Sichuan University, 2020,2021
+- Outstanding Student of Sichuan University, 2020 and 2021
 - Second-class of Excellent Graduate Scholarship by Sichuan University, 2021 and 2022